hilliarj-6/CS215-Portfolio-HilliardJ/README.md

 Narration of Visualization: The bubble chart displays each song in my listening history and how many total hours I spent listening to each song.
 The songs with the largest listening growths are represented by the larger yellow bubbles.
 The number of days since I first discovered each song are on the x-axis, while total listening hours are on the y-axis.
 Most songs are near the bottom of the graph, indicating relatively low long-term listening accumulation.
 However, several songs stand out with both large listening totals and high listening growth rates, suggesting that they rapidly became major parts of my listening habits shortly after discovery.
 This visualization highlights how some songs gradually accumulate listening activity while others quickly dominate listening behavior.

 One interesting pattern I noticed is that many of the smallest bubbles appear toward both the bottom and the left side of the graph, while many of the larger bubbles are associated with more recently discovered songs.
 I think this may suggest that over time I have developed a stronger understanding of my music taste and have become better at finding songs that I strongly connect with.
 As a result, more recently discovered songs may accumulate listening hours and listening growth more rapidly than songs I discovered in earlier years.

+### Future Work

+If I had more time or resources, I would be interested in expanding this project by comparing my personal top songs to the most popular songs during the same time periods in order to explore how closely my listening behavior aligns with popular music trends.
+I would also like to investigate how my listening habits change during stressful periods such as finals week or midterms.
+In addition, it would be interesting to continue updating this project with more recent listening data in order to observe how my music preferences and listening behaviors continue to evolve over time.